HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests

 \subsection{Re-Ranking}

-SpectralGV (SGV)~\cite{vidanapathiranaSpectralGeometricVerification2023} is the pioneering method for geometric verification re-ranking in LPR.
-Leveraging a spectral technique to capture spatial consistency of correspondences, it achieves sub-linear time complexity with comparable performance to RANSAC-based geometric verification.
-However, SGV only considers correspondences at a fixed feature granularity, lacking adaptiveness in the presence of degraded correspondences.
+SpectralGV (SGV)~\cite{vidanapathiranaSpectralGeometricVerification2023} pioneered geometric verification re-ranking for LPR.
+Leveraging a spectral technique to capture spatial consistency of correspondences, it achieves sub-linear time complexity with comparable performance to RANSAC geometric verification.
+However, SGV considers correspondences at a fixed feature granularity, lacking adaptiveness to degraded correspondences.
 We propose a learnable alternative that jointly considers the spatial consistency of multi-scale correspondences, improving robustness when a single feature resolution is not sufficient to determine correspondences.
 Such scenarios can occur when traversing between environments with varying geometric properties (\eg{} urban to forest), or in cross-source settings as observed in~\cite{guanCrossLoc3DAerialGroundCrossSource2023}.